- AWS created a presentation to show the relationship with SAP.

 How SAP Plans on Maintaining its Margins

 All of SAP’s recommendations for cloud come with a markup over the cloud provider, which SAP does not discuss and pretends does not exist.
 Cloud service providers that seek to gain SAP business must tread very carefully around the topic of SAP’s markup on their services, as we covered in the article How to Understand SAP’s Upcharge as a Service Cloud.
 Repeatedly circumvented SAP to sell directly to SAP customers rather than giving them a markup, SAP will immediately disappear from SAP’s recommended providers listing.
-SAP will try to direct customers to cloud service providers that allow for SAP to obtain their margin.
-In fact, this may be the main strategy that SAP will use to increase their margins.
+SAP will try to direct customers to cloud service providers that allow SAP to obtain their margin.
+This may be the primary strategy that SAP will use to increase their margins.